rrousselGit/provider/packages/provider/README.md

   See [this issue](https://github.com/rrousselGit/provider/issues/237) for details on how to migrate.

-- `Selector` now deeply compared the previous and new values if they are collections.
+- `Selector` now deeply compares the previous and new values if they are collections.

   If this is undesired, you can revert to the old behavior by passing a `shouldRebuild` parameter to `Selector`: